- News / Events

 There’s a city in the Middle East that offers world class shopping, jaw-dropping architecture, a fascinating historic core, an exciting food scene, and one of the world’s most modern airports with connections to over 120 destinations.
 The airport is also one of the best gateways for connecting to East Africa, and its resident airline, Etihad Airways, is among the most admired in the world.

 Abu Dhabi serves as capital of the United Arab Emirates, offering visitors an alternative way to spend their Arabian nights.
 The city is not lacking in superlatives.
-Where else can you take the world’s highest high tea and ride its fastest roller coaster in the same day?
+Where else can your clients take the world’s highest high tea and ride its fastest roller coaster in the same day?
 But Abu Dhabi is also conscious of preserving its heritage.
 Visitors can lose themselves not just in its museums and historic exhibitions, but on the living harbourfront, as well as in local markets and sheesha cafes.

 Inland, Al Ain – the Oasis City – is the emirate’s heritage heartland and one of the world’s oldest continually inhabited settlements.
-It is home to UNESCO inscribed World Heritage sites, a wealth of forts, oases, historic buildings, and archaeological sites, and is a showcase of the country’s unique heritage and history.
+It is home to UNESCO inscribed World Heritage sites, a wealth of forts, oases, historic buildings and archaeological sites, and is a showcase of the country’s unique heritage and history.

 Travellers bound for East Africa particularly benefit from a stopover in Abu Dhabi.
 With abundant connections via Etihad, major cities in the region such as Nairobi, Dar Es Salaam, and Entebbe are all within easy reach.